 [Alt-text]: Pop filter (a mesh disc with a thin bezel) suspended in front of a microphone with a computer screen in the background

 When we wrote the description, we needed to decide whether or not to describe the physical appearance of the pop filter.
 In this case, the reader may not be aware of what a pop filter looks like, specifically the shape, so we have added description to fill in that gap.
-If the “pop filter” has been described and used in previous sections, any future photos containing a pop filter would not require additional description.
+If the “pop filter” has been described and used in previous sections in the book, any future photos containing a pop filter would not require additional description.

 Always consider the audience when writing image descriptions.
 Understanding the age of the intended reader or the type of person who will be interested in the content will help you craft a description that can be easily understood.
 For example, do not use complex terms that adults would understand but children might find challenging if your book is intended for young readers.